I Am

 Where to Deliver

 Choosing where to deliver your baby is an important consideration.
 At Lakeland Regional Health, we are committed to your well-being and the health of your baby.
-With approximately 3,000 deliveries each year, we are experienced in welcoming babies into the world.
-Our Carol Jenkins Barnett Pavilion for Women and Children, with its contemporary design and state-of-the-art technology, you will have even more reasons to choose Lakeland Regional Health as your ideal childbirth destination.
+With 4,000+ deliveries each year, we are experienced in welcoming babies into the world.
+Our Carol Jenkins Barnett Pavilion for Women and Children, with its contemporary design and state-of-the-art technology, will give you even more reasons to choose Lakeland Regional Health as your ideal childbirth destination.

 Even if this pregnancy is not your first, we know you will have questions.
 Your doctor knows you best and understands your unique healthcare needs and will be your best source of information about your pregnancy.